Rutgers uses late surge to defeat No. 15 Seton Hall

 Geo Baker added 17 points for Rutgers (10-3), and Deshawn Freeman recorded 12 points and 16 rebounds.

 Myles Powell led Seton Hall (9-2) with 18 points and Desi Rodriguez added 15 points.
-Angel Delgado grabbed 21 rebounds.
+Angel Delgado grabbed 21 rebounds, but was limited to only seven points.
+He had averaged 14 points in the last two games of this series.

+Delgado entered the game with 57 double-doubles, but took only nine shots against the Scarlet Knights’ swarming interior defense.

+“We tried to get him (Delgado) off the block by having four guys defend him,” Pikiell said.
+“We wanted to make it tough for him to catch.”

 Sanders gave Rutgers its first lead at 65-63 by sinking two free throws, then hit a jumper to make it 67-63 with 1:35 to go as part of a 13-0 blitz.
 Sanders scored eight of those points.